xuanwang91/BioNER/index.md

 | [Liu et al. 2018](https://github.com/LiyuanLucasLiu/LM-LSTM-CRF) | 80.00 | 88.75 | 86.96 | 83.92 | 72.17 |
 | MTM-CW | **80.74** | **89.37** | **88.78** | **86.14** | **73.52** |

 We also the performance of our single-task model (STM) and multi-task model (MTM-CW) with the baseline multi-task neural network model by Crinchton et al. on the same 15 datasets used by Crinchton et al..
-Since all the datasets are trained together for MTM-CW, the performance on each dataset is slightly different when trained on 15 datasets compared with trained on 5 datasets (shown above).
+We use F1 score as the evaluation metric.

 |Dataset | [Crichton et al. 2016](https://github.com/cambridgeltl/MTL-Bioinformatics-2016) | STM | MTM-CW | Performance Improvement |
 | ------------ |------------| ------------| ------------ | ------------|